-Right now, your consumers are experiencing all kinds of micro-moments on Instagram, that will influence the next purchases they make.
+Right now, your consumers are experiencing all kinds of micro-moments on Instagram.
+It will influence the next purchases they make.
 They aren’t yet sure what they want to buy and won’t be doing any product-specific searches today.
-But show them the right product… at the ideal moment… in the most compelling format possible, and you may just turn their daily Instagram check-in into full-blown shopping.
+But showing them the right product at the ideal moment in the most compelling format is possible.
+And you may just turn their daily Instagram check-in into full-blown shopping.

-With Instagram, it’s possible to connect with consumers in ways that aren’t possible on other channels — and shrink the path to purchase from weeks or months to days or hours.
+With Instagram, it’s possible to connect with consumers in ways that aren’t possible on other channels.
+And it shrinks the path to purchase from weeks or months to days or hours.

 When you consider that more than 500 million Instagram users use the platform daily and 50% of them follow at least one business.
-Plus, Instagram is hell-bent on moving deeper into social eCommerce, and in particular Covid-19 pandemic hugely increases Instagram content demand needs, It’s time for you to start selling on Instagram.
-Thus in this piece, I’ll talk about the difference between Instagram Shop, Shopping on Instagram, Instagram Shopping ads, and Checkout on Instagram By the end of the article, you can learn how to start an Instagram shop business to drive sales, what things you have to be aware of that impact your strategies and execution.
+Plus, Instagram is hell-bent on moving deeper into social eCommerce.
+And in particular, the Covid-19 pandemic hugely increases Instagram content demand needs.
+It’s time for you to start selling on Instagram.
+Thus in this piece, I’ll talk about the difference between Instagram Shop, Shopping on Instagram, Instagram Shopping ads, and Checkout on Instagram.
+By the end of the article, you can learn how to start an Instagram shop business to drive sales.
+And you can see what things you have to be aware of that impact your strategies and execution.

 What is Instagram Shop?

 Instagram Shop is a place to showcase your collections and products.
 It lets you integrate your Facebook product catalog with your Instagram profile.
-Your Instagram followers or profile visitors can click through the shop view tab on your profile and see your products directly in the tab without leaving Instagram App.
+Your Instagram followers or profile visitors can click through the shop view tab on your profile].
+They can see your products directly in the tab without leaving Instagram App.

 The image below features OV as an example and shows the Instagram Shop tab in action.
 This is just what I said it allows users to visit their profile to see all of their products without leaving the Instagram app.

 Instagram Shop product pages feature everything a user might want to know before purchasing an item, including: